jondowson/python_scripts/README.md

 **about**

 * this script syncs the opscenter config folder on the active and passive nodes in an HA deployment.
-* syncs the active node's opscenter config folder(s) into Cassandra and pulls down into corresponding passive node folder ( /etc/opscenter/ on a package install).
+* syncs the active node's opscenter config folder(s) into Cassandra and pulls down into corresponding passive node folder.
+* --> i.e. /etc/opscenter/ and /var/lib/opscenter/ssl (package install default folders).
+* --> additional folders may be specified.
 * redundant files are timestamp renamed (not deleted).
 * the primary_opscenter_location file is renamed on a switch over to avoid manual intervention.
 * the required Cassandra table is made by the script.